vickspanda/intercityexpress/README.md

 ## Contact

-For any questions or feedback, please contact us at support@intercityexpress.com.
+For any questions or feedback, please contact me at vickspanda1@gmail.com.

 Thank you for using Intercity Express!
 We hope you have a smooth and enjoyable travel booking experience.